 The laboratories of the Department of Supply together with the Services' own technical establishments, have continued to work on projects and investigations in support of Service needs.
-A new agreement with the United Kingdom has been negotiated for the conduct of the Woomera Range and its associated technical facilities, and collaborative programmes in space tracking and other selected topics have been arranged with the United States of America.
+An extension to the agreement for the conduct of the Woomera Range and its associated technical facilities has been arranged with the United Kingdom, and collaborative programs in space tracking and other selected topics have been arranged with the United States of America.